 Being a parent, especially a new parent, can certainly be stressful.
 Many moms and dads struggle to get enough sleep, manage mealtimes, help with homework, and make sure their kids get to school and all their extracurricular activities on time, all while juggling their own careers or supporting a spouse’s career.
 And employees who bring stress from home into the office can’t do their best work.
 So, what can employers and businesses do to make balancing kids and career easier by providing a great workplace for parents?

 They can adopt policies that act to the mutual advantage of both their workers and themselves.
 These can cover areas like:

 Here’s a closer look at each of these policy areas.

 Provide location and schedule flexibility

-The ability to work remotely at least some days, if not every day, can be a huge help to parents.
-It can eliminate expensive child care costs and allow moms and dads to spend more time with their kids.
+But apart from those times, the ability to work remotely at least some days, if not every day, can be a huge help to parents.
+It can eliminate expensive childcare costs and allow moms and dads to spend more time with their kids.
 Location flexibility, especially when combined with schedule flexibility that lets parents get their work done at the hours that are best for them—when kids are asleep, at school, or otherwise occupied—can make it much easier to balance career and family.

 Offer plenty of parental leave

 When it comes to paid maternity leave, private companies can determine what to offer their employees.
 According to various surveys, roughly 40 percent of employers now offer some form of paid maternity leave.
 And among private employers that offer paid parental leave, 80 percent provide full pay during the leave period.
 On average, paid maternity leave lasts eight weeks.

 Stacy Johnston, a human resources solutions specialist with Audacity HR Solutions, works with employers to create policies and practices to engage and retain employees.
 She said that being a great place for parents to work helps with recruitment, retention, and engagement.